akash-network/docs/other-resources/experimental/omnibus/akash-validator-using-omnibus/redeploy-validator-and-sentries-with-akashlytics.md

-# Redeploy Validator and Sentries with Akashlytics
+# Redeploy Validator and Sentries with Cloudmos

-Within Akashlytics Deploy using the identical steps covered in the initial Validator deployment but use the updated SDL within IDs populated
+Within Cloudmos Deploy using the identical steps covered in the initial Validator deployment but use the updated SDL within IDs populated